Author's archiving and Re-use guidelines

 Delayed Public Access

-All articles published by FP become free to access and read after five years past publication (meaning on the fifth January 1st after the publication date).
+All articles published by FP become free to access and read after ten years past publication.
 All journals are immediately free to read, without any author changes.

 Author’s Distribution of Published Version